Benjent/albums-to-buy/README.md

 * Animals As Leaders - The Joy Of Motion
 * Annihilator - Set The World On Fire
 * Beardfish - The Sane Day
+* Ben Harper - The Will To Live
 * Big Business - The Beast You Are
 * Black Sabbath - Seventh Star
 * Borislav Mitic - Borislav Mitic